 Directions

-- Combine the self-raising flour, sugar, salt, baking powder, egg, and evaporated milk in a bowl.
+- Mix self-rising flour, sugar, salt, baking powder, egg, and evaporated milk in a bowl.

 - Heat sunflower oil in a pot over a medium fire.